Jackington6600/Arcus/Arcus.md

    </td>
    <td>Drain
    </td>
-   <td>When a creature within 100ft uses an ability, you may use your reaction to have them lose all remaining uses of the ability.
-Cannot be resisted.
-On your next turn you start with 1 fewer AP.
+   <td>When a creature within 100ft uses an ability, you may use your reaction to have them lose all remaining uses of the ability. <wip>Cannot be resisted.</wip> On your next turn you start with 1 fewer AP.
    </td>
    <td>A+E, 100ft, Single target
    </td>